oyve/celestial-sun/README.md

 ```

 ## Contribute
-If you want to contribute please create a Pull Request with code+test
+If you'd like to contribute please create a Pull Request including test code.

 ### Disclaimer:
-* To avoid Javascript Date gymnastics, date and time I/O are treated numbers-only
 * This code is ported to JS from C# Fiddle 'SolarCalc NOAA' https://dotnetfiddle.net/N3j5th by Erik Murphy